-Race numbers and further info will be sent after the registration closing date 4th April 2020 by first class post post directly from fullonsport, to arrive at least 1 week before the race.
+Race numbers and further info will be sent after the registration closing date 1st September 2020 by first class post post directly from Fullonsport, to arrive at least 1 week before the race.

 Race packs will not be sent to overseas addresses, but the essential information will be e-mailed and the pack available for pick-up in Boston.

 The Boston Marathon Association (BMA) has an inclusivity policy to enable Athletes with Disabilities (AWD) to take part.
 This is being phased in over a 2-3 year period, to enable the association to become fully experienced and compliant in a safe and secure manner.

 The risk assessment has identified four broad categories of AWD participants, namely Ambulant, Push Rim Wheel Chair, Hand Cycle and Duo Teams.